LongBu/AWS-MLS-C01-Study-Guide/README.md

     * ReLU - solution to sigmoid and tanh
   * ﻿﻿Very popular choice
   * ﻿﻿Easy & fast to compute
-  * ﻿﻿But, when inputs are zero or negative, we have a linear function and all of its problems
+  * ﻿﻿However, when inputs are zero or negative, we have a linear function and all of it's associated problems
     * ﻿﻿The "Dying ReLU problem", where input is <= 0

 ![ReLU](https://machinelearningmastery.com/wp-content/uploads/2018/10/Line-Plot-of-Rectified-Linear-Activation-for-Negative-and-Positive-Inputs.png)

 Leaky ReLU
-* Solves "dying ReLU" by introducing a negative slope below 0 (usually not as steep as this)
+* Solves "dying ReLU" by introducing a negative slope below 0

 ![Leaky ReLU](https://production-media.paperswithcode.com/methods/Screen_Shot_2020-05-25_at_3.09.45_PM.png)